mautic/mautic-community-handbook/pages/03.community-portal/19.meetings/docs.md

 ## Creating a meeting

-Check the [Decidim documentation](https://docs.decidim.org/en/develop/admin/components/meetings.html#_create_a_new_meeting) for guidance on creating a meeting and explanantions of the different form fields.
+Check the [Decidim documentation](https://docs.decidim.org/en/develop/admin/components/meetings.html#_create_a_new_meeting) for guidance on creating a meeting and explanations of the different form fields.

 ### Etherpad note taking